cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ## Dogu upgrades

-Dogus can be upgraded in the Cloudogu EcoSystem using simple means (e.g. `cesapp upgrade dogu <doguname>`).
+Dogus can be upgraded in the Cloudogu EcoSystem using simple means (e.g. `cesapp upgrade dogu <dogu name>`).
 The entire upgrade process must be automated beforehand during dogu development and can then be run through by the CES tools (here: `cesapp`) without much assistance from the admins.

 The upgrade process includes the following steps:
 - Displaying upgrade notifications, if any